THE DAY I DIED IN T.J.

 It was 1994 and my buddies and I were partying pretty hard in Tijuana that weekend, when a combination of too much alcohol, too little real food, exhaustion and dehydration, grabbed me by the chest and gave me a cardiac kick.

-After the briefest’s pain, my friends and the other folks in the party didn’t look human anymore.
+After the briefest of pain, my friends and the other folks in the party abruptly changed in a snap.
+They didn’t look human anymore.
 They appeared as still and unreal as bright paper dolls.
 I had no idea what was happening.

-With festive enthusiasm they congratulated me and took me out the door to a great fiesta on a hill by the beach.
-This great gathering was held in everyone’s honor.
-We all deserved it: We made it through.
+With festive enthusiasm they congratulated me and guided me through the door to a great fiesta on a hill by the beach.
+This grande gathering was held in Everyone’s honor.
+We All deserved it: We made it through!

-There others like myself were coming from all over to participate in a dance party.
-We stood in a circle and danced, clapping our hands.
+There, others like myself were walking, running, coming from all over to participate in a dance party.
+The dance party!
+We stood in a circle as we danced, clapping our hands.

 “I’m sorry,” the skeleton said, its hollow eye sockets deep with remorse.